llm-tools/embedJs/README.md

 ## More embedding models coming soon

 If you want us to add support for a specific embedding model, please create an [issue](https://github.com/llm-tools/embedjs/issues) and we will prioritize it.
-Our current priority is to add support for the [HuggingFace's Sentence Transformer](https://huggingface.co/sentence-transformers) model.
+Our current priority is to add support for the [HuggingFace's Models](https://huggingface.co/sentence-transformers).
+Support for the open source models under HuggingFace are available in alpha - please set `HuggingFace` as your choice of model to test.

 All PRs are welcome.

 # Azure OpenAI

 In order to be able to use an OpenAI model on Azure, it first needs to be deployed.
 Please refer to [Azure OpenAI documentation](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/) on how to deploy a model on Azure.
 To run this library, you will need to deploy two models -

 -   text-embedding-ada
--   GPT-3.5-turbo
+-   GPT-3.5-turbo (or the 4 series)

 Once these models are deployed, using Azure OpenAI instead of the regular OpenAI is easy to do.
 Just follow these steps -